xiongsp/Hand-TeX/README.md

 cd Hand-TeX
 ```

-Optionally, create a virtual environment
+Optionally, create a virtual environment.
+If you use your system
 ```bash
 python -m venv venv
 source venv/bin/activate